darul75/personal-blog/posts/2015/2015-12-10_numbers-and-bitwise-operations-review.md

   55.25 === 5525 / 100 === 5525 / (10^2)
 ```
 .
-Ok nice but how my computer does not care about power decimal but want a binary representation instead.
+Ok nice but my computer does not care about power decimal and expects a binary representation instead.

-Here comes IEEE 754 Binary Floating Point is representation.
+Here comes IEEE 754 Binary Floating Point representation.

 I won't give all details but you can check how it works [here](https://en.wikipedia.org/wiki/IEEE_floating_point)